8 Inspiring Facts About Rosa Parks

 On December 1, 1955, Rosa Parks solidified her place in the history books by refusing to give up her bus seat to a white passenger—an arrestable offense in then-segregated Montgomery, Alabama.
 That quiet act of defiance helped kick-start the Civil Rights Movement and made Parks a household name.
 But it isn’t the only thing she should be remembered for.
-Here are some facts worth knowing about the icon on what would have been her 106th birthday.
+Here are some facts worth knowing about the icon, who was born in Tuskegee, Alabama on February 4, 1913.

-1. She finished high school at a time when that was rare.
+1. Rosa Parks finished high school at a time when that was rare.

 Though Rosa Parks enjoyed school, she dropped out at age 16 to take care of her dying grandmother.
 When she was 19 years old, Parks’s husband, Raymond, urged her to complete her high school education.
 She received her diploma in 1933, making her part of the mere 7 percent of African Americans at the time to earn the distinction.

 Parks's fight for equal rights for African Americans didn’t start with her fateful arrest.
 In 1943, she joined the Montgomery, Alabama chapter of the NAACP and served as its secretary until 1956.
 Part of her duties included traveling across the state and interviewing victims of discrimination and witnesses to lynchings.
 After moving from Alabama to Detroit, Parks worked as an assistant to U.S. Representative John Conyers, where she helped find housing for homeless people.

 3. The bus driver who had Rosa Parks arrested in 1955 had given her trouble before.